|At a glance:|

 |Arrived at DCDR:||1985|

 In 1951, the UTA built a fleet of four-plank open wagons for textile giant Courtaulds, who opened their Carrickfergus factory the same year.
-The factory was rail-connected, meeting the Larne line at Mount halt.
-It had a small internal railway system managed by two steam locomotives.
-Though owned by Courtaulds, the wagons spent most of their time being hauled by UTA locomotives between Mount and Larne Harbour where they were filled with coal to supply the factory with.
+The factory was rail-connected, meeting the Larne line at Mount Halt.
+It had a small internal railway system managed by two steam locomotives, named “Patricia” (Peckett 2088 of 1948) and “Wilfred” (Peckett 2113 of 1950), which were unfortunately scrapped in 1968.
+Though owned by Courtaulds, the wagons spent most of their time being hauled by UTA locomotives between Mount and Larne Harbour where they were filled with pulpwood (to make rayon, a type of fabric) and coal to supply the factory with.

-Our own C32 was last used around 1975, when it was left inside the goods shed at Lisburn station and forgot about for a decade!
-Though it wasn’t the first vehicle DCDR purchased, this unassuming little wagon was the first to arrive on our site, in 1985.
+Our own C32 was last used around the late 1970s, and spent a few years in storage before we acquired it in 1986.
 Throughout the years at DCDR it has seen use in the Permanent Way team and in demonstration goods trains, though for now it is in storage in need of a complete overhaul.